Updated: Aug 28, 2021

-If you're in the market looking for a property, one of the questions you would have asked yourself is: who are buyer's advocates or buyer's agents?
+If you're in the market looking for a property, you would have asked yourself, who are buyer's advocates or buyer's agents?
 How are they different from your usual selling agents?
 How do you find the right buyer's agent?
 Does the property buying reality TV show, House Hunters ring any bells?

 When we first started out as property investors over 20 years ago, buyer's agents are rare.
 Very rare.
 And only the mega rich or professional investors can afford the services of the buyer's agents.
 20 odd years later, and after traded and accumulated over $500million worth of properties, the Melbourne property market is very different.
 Property buying has become a complex investment vehicle, with lots of strategies, options and methodologies.

 Who are Buyer's Advocates?
 Or Buyer's Agents?

 A buyer's advocate (commonly known as buyer's agent), as the name suggests, is someone who works for the buyers.
 He/she is someone who makes sure you buy the right property at the right price, and suits what you need.

-How are Buyer's Advocates different from the usual Selling Agents?
+How are Buyer's Advocates different from Selling Agents?

 Selling Agents are required by law, to look after the interests of the sellers.
 In layman's terms, they help to make sure they get the highest possible price for the property, and on the terms asked for, by the seller.

 Unlike selling agents, Buyer's Advocates, are required by law, to work for the buyers.
 They have same knowledge and skillsets, but they work solely for the buyers.
 They help ensure that buyers are not taken for a ride by the selling agents.
 They ensure you are not unknowingly overpaying for the property.
 Of course, if you decide if the property has a special reason for paying a bit more, you will still get their support.
 The buyer agent will also ensure the property suits what you are looking for, and suits what you intend to use it for.
 In short, they are your personal property consultant.